PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### Merge your branch into main

-Now that you are completely up-to-date with main and that you have finished your feature, you can switch to main and use `git merge` with your feature branch to apply the changes to main, and push it.
+Now that you are completely up-to-date with main and that you have finished your feature, you can switch to main and use `git merge` or `git rebase` with your feature branch to apply the changes to main, and push it.

 This process can be made using Pull Requests on GitHub but this is not the focus right now.

+So go ahead and merge your branch into main using rebase (there are reasons why you want to rebase and not merge but it is not the focus here, and it is explained in the Github part of this workshop).

 ### Manage branches

-In the end, you can manage your branches using the `git branch` command, so using it, now delete the `feat/step5` branch you created earlier.
+In the end, you can manage your branches using the `git branch` command, so using it, now delete the `feat/step3` branch you created earlier.

-## Step 6 - Restore files
+## Step 4 - Restore files

 Sometimes you may delete files but want to retrieve them later.

+### The old method

 We've seen earlier that `git switch` allows to change branch but to retrieve a file this is useless.
 There exists a command that allows to switch commits, `git checkout`.

 Used well it can help you restore deleted files.

+### The more recent method

+Another command could be `git restore` which works the same way as you'd do with `git checkout` but is much easier to use.

-So go ahead and restore the file `step4.txt`
+So go ahead and restore the file `step2.txt`

+## Summary

+During this workshop, we've made you use a particular workflow with git.
+This is obviously not the only one that exists, but it is the most widely used one, and it is fairly easy to understand and use.

+So quickly here is how you would work with branches:
+- Commit changes on your branch
+- Checkout on main
+- Pull main
+- Checkout on your branch
+- Rebase your branch on top of main
+- Force push

 ## Congrats